walterbender/Syllabi/biomimicry.md

 ----------------------------------------
 </a>

-In Week 1, students will be presented an overiew and discussion of how to derive design input from nature.
-The design challenge for the course is to develop a bionics solution for a hand tool.
-Students will work in groups to explore the breadth of the assigned topic, creating a product, idea, or concept from it.
-During these sessions, students will aim to identify and select examples of nature, brainstorm ideas, and generate initial concepts from them.
+In Week 1, students will be presented an overiew of biodesign and they will engage in a class discussion of how to derive design input from nature.
+They will be presented with the design challenge for the course is to develop a bionics solution for a hand tool.
+Students will work in groups to explore the breadth of the assigned topic, creating a product, idea, or concept.
+During these initial sessions, students will aim to identify and select examples of nature, brainstorm ideas, and generate initial concepts from them.